Don’t Think Twice, It’s All Right

 I’m on the dark side of the road

 Dylan took the tune for Don’t Think Twice from his friend Paul Clayton’s arrangement of the traditional Scarlet Ribbons for Her Hair.
 Clayton was a well-known folk revivalist around the Greenwich Village scene in the early sixties.
-The lyrics Clayton put to the song, which have their roots in the traditional Who’s Gonna Buy Your Chickens When I’m Gone, are similar to Don’t Think Twice.
+The lyrics Clayton put to the song, which have their roots in the traditional Who’s Gonna Buy Your Chickens When I’m Gone, are very similar to Don’t Think Twice.

-¶ 12 Leave a comment on paragraph 12 0 It ain’t no use to sit and sigh now, darlin,
+It ain’t no use to sit and sigh now, darlin,

 And it ain’t no use to sit and cry now,